jamessealesmith/website/content/home/teaching.md

 weight = 50

 +++
+I was a Graduate Teaching Assistant for <a href="https://www.ece.gatech.edu/courses/course_outline/ECE6258">ECE 6258</a>: Digital Image Processing at Georgia Tech (Fall 2018).

-I was a Graduate Teaching Assistant for the following courses at Auburn University:
+Additionally, I was a Graduate Teaching Assistant for the following courses at Auburn University:

 - ELEC 2110: Electric Circuit Analysis (Summer 2017)
 - ELEC 2210: Digital Electronics (Fall 2017, Spring 2018)